 Yes, we do offer digital radiographs.
 Digital radiographs use less radiation and are safer for you than traditional film radiographs.
 You will find that in our dental practice we research the latest trends in technology to find the solutions that promote your overall health, safety, and comfort.

 I just want my smile to look good.
 What are some options to help the appearance of my smile?

 You may be interested in a few minor adjustments, or you may have concerns that need more attention.
 Some smiles can be enhanced with simple whitening or bonding treatments.
 Other smiles need porcelain veneers, crowns, or bridges; gum contouring; periodontal therapy, or a combination of all these techniques.
 You are not alone.
 Most people want to have a nice smile since it is the first thing others notice about you.
 Dr. Hamlett will suggest a treatment plan for you based on your goals, areas of concern, and overall condition of your oral health.

-Porcelain veneers improve your smile by correcting a multitude of cosmetic concerns including: gaps in teeth; chips and broken teeth; dull or yellowing teeth that cannot be whitened with traditional means; "gummy smile" (showing too much gum when one smiles); and crooked teeth.
+Porcelain veneers improve your smile by correcting a multitude of cosmetic concerns, including gaps in teeth; chips and broken teeth; dull or yellowing teeth that cannot be whitened with traditional means; "gummy smile" (showing too much gum when one smiles); and crooked teeth.
 Porcelain veneers broaden, straighten, whiten and beautify most any smile.
 Many of our patients feel like this was the best improvement that could have been done for their overall appearance.

 Dental insurance is designed to assist you in paying for your dentistry.
 Most procedures are not fully covered by your insurance.
-Cosmetic dentistry, in particular, is not covered by most dental insurance plans.
-To help you afford your smile, we offer a variety of payment options, in addition to a monthly payment plan provided by our financial partners, Lending Club Patient Financing and CareCredit®.
+Cosmetic dentistry is not covered by most dental insurance plans.
+To help you afford your smile, we offer a variety of payment options provided by our financial partners CareCredit®